 Golightley, S. (2020) Troubling the ‘troubled teen’ industry: Adult reflections on youth experiences of therapeutic boarding schools.
 Global Studies of Childhood 10(1): 53-63.

 Golightley, S. (2020) ‘Ableism and Social Work Education in England and Scotland’, in Mackay, F., Menon, K., Govinda, R., and Sen, R. (eds.)
-Doing Feminisms in the Academy: Identity, Institutional Pedagogy and Critical Classrooms in India and theUK.
-New Delhi: Zubaan, pp. 339-348.
+Doing Feminisms in the Academy: Identity, Institutional Pedagogy and Critical Classrooms in India and the UK.
+Chicago, IL: University of Chicago Press / New Delhi, India: Zubaan, pp. 339-348.

 Tosh, J. and Golightley, S. (2016) 'The Caring Professions, Not So Caring?: An Analysis of Bullying and Emotional Distress in the Academy', in Burstow, B. (eds.)
 Psychiatry Interrogated: An Institutional Ethnography.
 New York: Palgrave Macmillan, pp. 143-160.